ParthikB/filter_visuals/README.md

 # filter_visuals
-A simple program which shows the effects of filters applied to an image.
+A simple program which shows the effects of filters applied to an image in a CNN (Convolutional Neural Network).

 <hr>